 Temenos operates throughout the world.
 As a result, there are many transactions between Temenos Group companies.
 In line with internationally recognized rules for cross border transactions, the pricing of these transactions must reflect an arm’s-length price.
 The pricing is driven by the activities undertaken and the value created in the countries.
 This approach is consistently taken in all countries where Temenos operates, and balancing what the local tax laws prescribe and allow.

 Temenos supports the OECD international tax reform work on Base Erosion and Profit Shifting (BEPS).
-In 2020, Temenos will disclose the group’s Country-by-Country Report to the relevant tax authorities in the Temenos group.
+In 2020, Temenos disclosed the group’s Country-by-Country Report to the relevant tax authorities in the Temenos group.

 Temenos sees compliance with tax legislation as key to managing our tax risk.
 Temenos employs both regional and functional tax professionals that are experienced in identifying and managing tax risk.
 The internal tax team will seek the input of external advisors when appropriate.
 The approach is to ensure Temenos is compliant and understands its responsibilities with regard to tax.